This content was last updated on 2024 November 1st

 Why avoid snow?

-Some people avoid backpacking during the spring snow melt for many reasons; because the compact snow on the trail can be wet, slippery, and icy, because melting snow makes the trail and campsites muddy, because melting snow makes the streams high and crossings more difficult, because snow bridges become dangerous, and primarily because they do not want to carry crampons, microspikes, ice axes, or other snow gear.
+Some people avoid backpacking during the spring snow melt because the compact snow on the trail can be wet, slippery, and icy, because melting snow makes the trail and campsites muddy, because melting snow makes the streams high and crossings more difficult, because snow bridges become dangerous, and primarily because they do not want to carry crampons, microspikes, ice axes, or other snow gear.
 So I wrote this for people trying to determine when they can safely begin a hike without that gear.
 All the information here pertains only to the PCT within Washington state.

-When hiking a trail that is mostly snow-free but has some snow covered slopes to cross, I think the Black Diamond Carbon Whippet is the perfect arrest tool to carry, as opposed to an ice axe.
+For hikers, I think the Black Diamond Carbon Whippet is the perfect arrest tool to carry, as opposed to an ice axe.
 I love this tool because its dual-function and you are more likley to have it in your hand when you need it.
 I was made aware of this tool by Ned Tibbits.
 (Normally I do not mention brand names, but only Black Diamond makes a Wippet.)

 In case you encounter unexpected snow and have only trekking poles, it's a good idea to learn and practice self-arrest using a trekking pole.
 It's not nearly as effective as an ice axe or whippet, but a good skill to have as a back-up.

-Spring Planning
+Spring Planning and Predicting

 Zero Day + 3 weeks

-After zero day I start paying more attention to satellite imagery and reading trip reports on WTA.org, watching social media posts in hiking groups, and day hiking the PCT to see trail conditions for myself.
+Zero day is when none of the sensors near the PCT detect any snow.
+On average, three weeks after zero day the entire PCT is snow-free enough to hike without any snow equipment.
+After zero day I start paying more attention to satellite imagery, reading trip reports on WTA.org, watching social media posts in hiking groups, and day hiking the PCT to see trail conditions for myself.

-Typical Order
+Typical Melt Order

 1. Section I, North (Naches Pass to Snoqualmie Pass)